aelkiss/ly2abc/README.md

 On the LilyPond side, it does not support:

-* Volta repeats that are not on a barline boundary
 * Explicit beaming
 * Explicit line breaks
 * Any feature of LilyPond that isn't supported by ABC